St. James on-the-Lines: Interior

 There is a double memorial of painted wood on one wall.
-One side commemorates a Lieutenant William Glascott who froze to death after falling from a cutter while returning from a "night of festivity" in the village.
+One side commemorates a Lieutenant William Glascott who froze to death after falling from a cutter sleigh while returning from a "night of festivity" in the village.
 The other side is left blank, the most common explanation is that it was intended to commemorate a companion officer, who was expected to die as a result of the same accident but who eventually recovered and was posted elsewhere.
 A second story is that it was left blank as a warning to soldiers in the congregation against the dangers of intemperance and that their name could be added.